InternationalTradeAdministration/developerportal/_posts/2013-09-05-about-apis.markdown

 ---
 permalink: about-apis.html
-layout: template
+layout: body
-title: About our APIs
+title: About Our APIs
 ---

-#About our APIs
+#About Our APIs

 Through its Trade Developer Portal, the International Trade Administration (ITA) provides APIs to data intended for public use and dissemination.
 Trade experts from ITA and from Trade Promotion Coordinating Committee (TPCC) agencies produce the wide spectrum of data provided by these APIs.
 Developers who work with trade and exporting information will find this data particularly useful as it originates from authoritative, federal government sources.